Table of contents

-Students are accommodated either in Kemi or Tornio depending on which city their study program is arranged (Nursing in Kemi and Business Information Technology in Tornio).
-When applying please indicate what kind of accommodation you prefer, the housing office tries to fulfill your expectations.
+Students are accommodated either in Kemi or Tornio depending on their study program or the location of the practical training placement.
+When applying, please indicate what kind of accommodation you prefer; we will try to fulfill your expectations.
 If you want to move in to the flat together with another person, please name the person in question.

 Lapland University of Applied Sciences does not have dormitories.
-The apartments are rented by housing companies (Kemin opiskelija-asuntosäätiö and Tornion Krunni Oy) and private sector.
-Students are responsible for paying the rents to the housing providers.
+The apartments are rented in Tornio by Tornion Krunni Oy and in Kemi by private sector.

 Rental agreement and rent